Tuning the Magnetic and Electronic Properties of Monolayer VI3 by 3d Transition Metal Doping: A First-Principles Study: Results and discussion

 \subsection{Pristine \ch{VI_3} Calculations}

 For pristine \ch{VI_3}, we used a unit cell consisting of 2 V atoms and 6 I atoms, as shown in the outlined frame in Figure \ref{fig:figure2}(a).
-V and its six neighboring I (each shared by two V atoms) form a \ch{VI_6} octahedron.
+V and its six neighboring I (each shared by two V atoms) form a \ch{VI_6} octahedron with a V honeycomb arrangement in the plane.
 Total energy calculations for ferromagnetic (FM) and antiferromagnetic (AFM) states of \ch{VI_3} reveal that the FM phase is the ground state.
 The energy difference between the AFM and FM states is 237 meV per unit cell which is comparable to 220 meV of \ch{VCl_3} \cite{zhou2016evidencing}.
+The calculated lattice constant, bond length, and thickness are 7.17 {\AA}, 2.76 {\AA}, and 3.18 {\AA}, respectively (listed in Table I and Table II).
+These values are consistent with other \ch{VI_3} calculations \cite{yang2020enhancement, baskurt2020vanadium, he2016unusual, an2019tuning}.
 Figure \ref{fig:figure3} shows the band structure and density of states (DOS) for \ch{VI_3} monolayer FM and AFM states.
 Note in Figure \ref{fig:figure3} (a), a metallic property for the spin-up channel is observed.
 This can be rationalized by its two 3d electron configuration (3\ch{d^2}).
 With respect to the octahedral crystal field of \ch{VI_3} monolayer, the V 3d orbitals split into two-fold degenerate \ch{e_g} states and three-fold degenerate \ch{t_{2g}} states \cite{yang2020enhancement, he2016unusual}.
 The two 3d electrons of \ch{V^{3+}} partially occupy the spin-up degenerate \ch{t_{2g}} states which creates the metallic property.
 A Dirac point is also found in the spin-up channel at the high-symmetry \textit{K} point.
-Meanwhile, the spin-down 3d states are almost empty with a spin down gap at 2.41eV (see Table III).
-The total magnetic moment for the FM state of \ch{VI_3} was calculated at 4$\mu_B$ per unit cell (see Table III).
-This result indicates that the total four 3d electrons from two \ch{V^{3+}} ions per unit cell predominantly contribute to the total magnetic moment of 4$\mu_B$ while the neighboring I atom contribution is negligible.
+Meanwhile, the spin-down 3d states are almost empty with a spin down gap at 2.36 eV (listed in Table III).
+The total magnetic moment for the FM state of \ch{VI_3} was calculated at 4 $\mu_B$ per unit cell (see Table III).
+This result indicates that the four 3d electrons from the two \ch{V^{3+}} ions per unit cell predominantly contribute to the total magnetic moment of 4 $\mu_B$ while the neighboring I atom contribution is negligible.
 These findings are in good agreement with previous studies \cite{yang2020enhancement, he2016unusual, baskurt2020vanadium}.
 The imbalance between the spin-up and spin-down components is evidence of the intrinsic magnetic nature of the \ch{VI_3} material.
-According to Figure \ref{fig:figure1}, pristine \ch{VI_3} monolayer can be categorized as a half metallic semiconductor (HMS), also known as a spin gapless semiconductor (SGS).
-This type of spintronic material possesses many advantages in semiconductor applications.
-For example, an electron from the gapless spin channel needs no threshold energy to be excited from the VBM to CBM, and the excited carrier can be fully polarized.
-Moreover, the carrier mobility is about two to four orders of magnitude higher than that of traditional semiconductors due to linear energy band dispersion \cite{li2016first, he2016unusual}.
+According to Figure \ref{fig:figure1}, pristine \ch{VI_3} monolayer can be categorized as a half-metallic semiconductor (HMS), also known as a spin gapless semiconductor (SGS).